niuiic/modern-neovim-configuration/README.md

 Modify the `lspList` in `lua/lsp/init.lua`.

-> Note that the name of lsp commands has to be started with the lsp name.
+> Note that the name of lsp commands has to be started with the lsp name, such as `TsserverFixAll`.

 ### Formatter